jeremias-seitz/neuronal-intelligence/README.md

 Note that when using either of the custom optimizers, the loss entity has to be set to the normal loss in the configuration.

 ### trainer
 Implements training and testing routines for different tasks and calls the hooks for callback functions.
-This class calls the specific training and testing functions defined in the [continual learning algorithms](loss_entities/), see also [loss entities](#loss-entities-continual-learning-algorithms).
+This class calls the specific training and testing functions defined in the [continual learning algorithms implementations](algorithms/), see also [the algorithm section](#algorithms).

 ### utils
 Utility functions shared between different classes.